 Please call our call center at 1-855-MY-NCHAF (1-855-696-2423) and request interpretive assistance.

-Payment will be made directly to your mortgage servicer or other third-party provider depending on what assistance you are approved for.
+Payment will be made directly to your mortgage servicer or other third-party provider depending on the approved assistance type.

-Yes, your servicer (the company you make your mortgage payment to) has some help to offer to make your mortgage or overdue payments easier to meet.
+Yes, your servicer (the company you make your mortgage payment to) should be able to offer some assistance to make your mortgage or overdue payments easier to meet.
 The NC Homeowner Assistance Fund may be able to help either before or after you get help from your servicer.
+However, if you are in the process of getting a loan modification with your servicer, you may be ineligible.

 Possibly.
 If your mortgage is in forbearance, it is likely that your mortgage servicer has options for you once your forbearance period is over.
 We encourage you to discuss these options with your mortgage servicer or enlist help from a HUD-certified housing counselor who can assist you in understanding these options.